openhab/openhab-addons/bundles/org.openhab.binding.publictransportswitzerland/README.md

 ### Stationboard

 Upcoming departures for a single station.
+This is what you would usually see displayed at the train station.

 #### Configuration